SIG Sauer: 2010s

-2020: Closure of SIG Sauer GmbH's factory
+2020s

-On 4 June 2020, SIG Sauer GmbH announced it intended to close its factory at Eckernförde by year's end, resulting in losses of about 125 jobs as well as plans to fulfill purchase orders.
+On 4 June 2020, SIG Sauer GmbH announced it intended to close its factory at Eckernförde, Germany, by year's end, resulting in losses of about 125 jobs as well as plans to fulfill purchase orders.
 It blamed "locational handicaps" hindering its sales, claiming "a few other local producers" were preferred in government purchases for the German police forces and the Bundeswehr.
 According to SIG Sauer GmbH CEO Tim Castagne, "due to its international orientation, SIG Sauer is systematically excluded from tenders [in Germany]."
-This was compounded by reports in April that Kiel prosecutors were investigating claims of SIG Sauer USA, SIG Sauer's North American branch, being implicated in exporting weapons to Colombia and Mexico without a legal export permit from the German government, drawing attacks from critics such as Sevim Dağdelen from the Left Party after Germany published its 2019 arms export data in May.

-2022: Next Generation Squad Weapon contract

-On 19 April 2022, the US Army, following a 27-month evaluation process, announced it had awarded SIG Sauer a contract for two Next Generation Squad Weapon (NGSW) variations, the XM7 and XM250 automatic rifle, as well as for the 6.8 common cartridge ammunition used by both rifles.
+On 19 April 2022, the US Army, following a 27-month evaluation process, announced it had awarded SIG Sauer a contract for two Next Generation Squad Weapon (NGSW) variations, the M7 and M250 automatic rifle, as well as for the 6.8 common cartridge ammunition used by both rifles.
 The initial value of the award was $20.4 million for the delivery of the weapons, ammunition, and accessories.
-The XM7 and XM250 are planned to replace the M4 carbine and M249 light machine gun, respectively.
+The M7 and M250 are planned to replace the M4 carbine and M249 light machine gun, respectively.

-2022: SIG Experience Center

-In July 2022, the company opened the SIG Experience Center in Epping, co-located with the SIG Sauer Academy.
+In July 2022, the company opened the SIG Experience Center in Epping, New Hampshire, co-located with the SIG Sauer Academy.
 The Experience Center includes a retail store, indoor shooting range, company museum, conference center, and corporate offices.

+In 2023, a popular handgun for US law enforcement and Customs and Border Protection, the P320, came under fire for unintentional discharge of the firearm.
+The company said the gun is safe, and the cases were due to improper handling and a lack of gun safety standards.
+According to gun safety officials, the user can avoid such discharge by "keeping the finger outside the trigger guard until the decision is made to shoot".

+In 2025, SIG Sauer lobbied New Hampshire lawmakers to shield the company from further product liability litigation, while SIG was engaged in active lawsuits.
+House Bill 551 (HB551) protects gun manufacturers and federal firearms licensees from being held liable in tort based on the absence or presence of safety features.
+It was signed into effect on May 23rd without any comment from governor Kelly Ayotte.